Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

 ## Routing Example.

-Switch works as Layer 2
+Switch works as Layer 2, they are smart to know which physical port (RJ 45) to send the data.